garylirocks/quickrefs/js.markdown

        return 2;
      } finally {
        console.log('in finally');
-       return 3; // would throw an error if there is no 'return' here }
+       return 3; // this will suppress the error
+     }

      return 100;